 This is the absolute starting point where you need to create a safety mechanism for the possibility that something might go wrong, like losing your job.

-For those people living paycheck-to-paycheck this is crucial.
+For those people living paycheck-to-paycheck, this is crucial.
 You need to build an emergency buffer of a minimum of three months living expenses, preferably more.
+It is totally ok to start small and build it up, just get started!

 Closely related to the emergency buffer is getting rid of debt.
 Start with the goal of getting rid of credit card debt and work your way through all consumer debt.